Picazzio/Picazzio/README.md

 :house_with_garden: I’m from Brazil.

-:dog: In love with animals.

-:books: Currently studying Systems Analysis and Development at Universidade São Judas - Campus Unimonte.
+:books: Currently studying Systems Analysis and Development at Unimes Virtual - Polo Boqueirão - PG.

 :outbox_tray: 2022 Goals: Improve my knowledge and get an internship so that I can develop more and more.